integratedfordevelopers/integrated/README.md

 	# Create a storage object (file)
     <createStorage($this->fake('image', '', '/tmp', 300, 400, 'city'))>

+### Redirect controller ###

+A basic redirect module is provided to redirect documents containing a storage object to the storage path.
+In some cases you might use this to prevent a backwards compatibility break in your project when migrating to the storage bundle.
+A basic route might look as follows;

+	app_storage_redirect:
+    	path: /uploads/{type}/{id}.{ext}
+	    defaults: { _controller: integrated_storage.controller_redirect:objectAction }
+	    requirements: { "_type": "images|file|documents", "_ext": "\s+" }

+Depending on your implementation you can remove the type and extension requirements or as a parameter in whole.

 ## License ##
 This bundle is under the MIT license.
 See the complete license in the bundle: